Drop Servicing: What It Is, With Business Ideas and Examples

 Graphic design

-Graphic design is a broad field and involves producing visual content to communicate specific messages to an audience.
+Graphic design is a broad field that involves producing visual content to communicate specific messages to an audience.

 It includes publication and typography design, infographics, advertisement design, logo design, package design, game design, user interface (UI) design, and more.